SAP/backgrounds/README.md

 # Security 👮
 Found a security-related issue or vulnerability and want to notify us?
-Please contact us at 📧 [macatsap-opensource-security@sap.com](mailto:macatsap-opensource-security@sap.com?subject=[GitHub]%20Backgrounds%20Security%20Issue%20Report)
+[Please see here for how to report it](https://github.com/SAP/backgrounds/security/policy).

 # Support 🤓